Hazukiaoi/superpowers-game-ftween-plugin/tutorial.md

     .onUpdate( onUpdate )
     .start();

-### 4/
+### 4/ Set properties in mass with the params argument

-So far we have used two constructors

-    ( from: Object, to: Object, duration: number, params?: fTween.Params ): fTween.Tween
-    ( to: Object, duration: number, params?: fTween.Params ): fTween.Tween

-Let's use a third one :
+Let's use one more constructor :
-`( params?: fTween.Params ): fTween.Tween`
+`( params: fTween.Params ): fTween.Tween`

     var tween = new fTween.Tween( {
         to: { opacity: 1 },
         duration: 0.5,
+        delay: 1,                           // the tween will start running with a delay of 1 second
+        isRelative: true,                   // the values in the to object are realtive from the one in the from object
+        easing: fTween.Easing.Quadratic.Out // use a quadratic out easing instead of a linear one } );

+    // this is equivalent to:
+    var tween = new fTween.Tween( { opacity: 1 }, 0.5, {
         delay: 1,
         isRelative: true,
         easing: fTween.Easing.Quadratic.Out
     } );

-## Tween properties and params argument

-As you have seen in the examples above the tween may have quite many properties to control how the values gets animated.

-[Find all these properties](/classes/ftween.tween.html#_inner) in the __Accessors__ sections of the class' page.

-Also, all the constructors, as well as the `set()` function share a `params` argument which is an object in which you can set the tween's properties (and more) in mass.
+All the constructors, as well as the `set()` function share a `params` argument which is an object in which you can set the tween's properties (and more) in mass.
-[Check out the `fTween.Params` interface](/interfaces/ftween.params.html) for more informations about the keys you can set in the `params` argument.
+[Check out the `fTween.Params` interface](interfaces/ftween.params.html) for more informations about all the properties you can set in the `params` argument.

+## Tween properties

+As you have seen in the examples above the tween may have quite many properties beside the `from` and `to` object and the duration to control how the values gets animated.

+[Find all these properties](classes/ftween.tween.html#_inner) in the __Accessors__ section of the class' page.

+    // same example as above:
+    var tween = new fTween.Tween( { opacity: 1 }, 0.5, {
+        isRelative: true,
+    } );
+    tween.delay = 1;
+    tween.easing = fTween.Easing.Quadratic.Out;

 ## Creating aliases of fTween.Tween